psychotimmy/aoc2023-cpm/README.md

 Day7-1.pas - runs in 4 minutes 12 seconds using the puzzle data.
 Replacing the insertion sort with a better algorithm will improve execution time.

+Day7-2.pas - runs in 4 minutes 12 seconds using the puzzle data.
+As for part 1, replacing the insertion sort with a better algorithm will improve execution time.

 Day16-1.pas - runs in 27 seconds (including the time to print the final grid) using the puzzle data.
 This does not require BIGILIB.PAS.

 Day16-2.pas - runs in 1 hour 22 minutes (440 repetitions of part 1).
 This does not require BIGILIB.PAS.